 Sexual assault and sexual misconduct of any kind are prohibited.
 Sexual assault and misconduct refer to sexual contact or behaviour without the other person's explicit consent.

 Everyone should respect personal space and privacy at all times.
 The following list provides examples of inappropriate conduct but is not exhaustive:

 Aggressive, confrontational or harassing behaviour is not allowed.
 Don't use language, make gestures or take actions that could be disrespectful, threatening or inappropriate.
 For example, don't share graphic images (sexually explicit or depicting physical violence) with others in the Turvy community; this includes unsolicited sharing of such images through Turvy's online support systems or with a Turvy Platform experience.
 It is also a good idea to avoid personal topics that can be divisive, like religion and political beliefs.

-Contact should end when the trip or delivery is complete unless it’s to return a lost item.
-Unwanted contact can be seen as harassment and includes texting, calling, social media contact, visiting or trying to visit someone in person after a trip or delivery has been completed.
+Contact should end when the trip or delivery is complete unless it's to return a lost item.
+Unwanted contact can be harassment and includes texting, calling, social media contact, or visiting someone in person after a trip or delivery has been completed.
 Do not share any unnecessary contact information.